webrtc-for-the-curious/webrtc-for-the-curious/content/docs/08-applied-webrtc.md

 with every other user directly.
 This allows you to build your application, but it comes with some downsides.

 In a Full Mesh topology each user is connected directly.
 That means you have to encode and upload video independently for each member of the call.
 The network conditions between each connection will be different, so you can't reuse the same video.
-The error handling is also difficult in these deployments.
+Error handling is also difficult in these deployments.
 You need to carefully consider if you have lost complete connectivity, or just connectivity with one remote peer.

 Because of these concerns, a Full Mesh is best used for small groups.
 For anything larger a client/server topology is best.